HalianElf/css/README.md

 ```

 ### LibreNMS
-Place the config in the custom css folder.
-For the docker container this is `/opt/librenms/html/css/custom`
+Create a new file in the custom css folder.
+In this file, add `@import url("https://halianelf.github.io/css/librenms.css");`
-(path may vary for native installs) and set your `custom_config.php` to use it like so:
+For the docker container this is `/opt/librenms/html/css/custom`  (path may vary for native installs) and set your
+`custom_config.php` to use it like so:
 ```php
 <?php
 $config['webui']['custom_css'][]        = "css/custom/librenms.css";